anonartifactbase/naturaledit-replication-package/ReadMe.md

     - `visualization.py`: Script to visualize expert ratings.

 - **`study-tasks/`**
   Programming tasks used in the study.
-Deployed in CodeSandbox:
+Deployed in CodeSandbox, where you can play with the tasks and the extensions:
   1. Finance Dashboard: https://codesandbox.io/p/devbox/6hf2dg
   2. MVP Predictor: https://codesandbox.io/p/devbox/3h6s9l
   - `buggy-code/`: Initial code given to participants.